abhishek-kumar-code/Redfish_Public/Specification.md

 #### Type identifiers in JSON

-Types used within a JSON payload shall be defined in, or referenced by, the [service metadata](#service-metadata).
+Types used within a JSON payload shall be defined in, or referenced by, the [OData $metadata document](#odata-metadata).

 Resource types defined by this specification shall be referenced in JSON documents using the full (versioned) namespace name.